By Stephen Beck | February 20, 2025

 Growing Trays

 A shallow tray with drainage holes works best.
-You can also use repurposed containers like pie tins or takeout trays; 1020 trays work great for growing microgreens.
+You can also use repurposed containers, such as pie tins or takeout trays; 1020 trays work great for growing microgreens.

 Growing Medium